GatesLogicTechUK/devax.s3-lambda-s3/README.md

 To demonstrate the ability to leverage CDK abstractions we have the following constraints about the construct:
 * s3 buckets are versioned and encrypted by default.
-* lambda function runtime is always python in version 3.8, so there is no need to pass it from the user
+* lambda function runtime is always python in version 3.8, so there is no need to pass it by the user
 * the lambda function can only read from the source S3 bucket
 * the lambda function can only write/delete from the destination S3 bucket
 * writing an object to a source S3 bucket will trigger the lambda function